The Need for Content Management Optimization

 Marketing Strategy Support Requirements

-What should jump out from this list of marketing system functional requirements is that it is all about the technical aspects of the system only, and nothing at all about the marketing strategy, the content creation process nor the analytics required to explore different aspects of your marketing efforts.
+What should jump out from this list of content management marketing system functional requirements is that it is all about the technical aspects of the system only, and nothing at all about the marketing strategy, the content creation process nor the analytics required to explore different aspects of your marketing efforts.

-- Customer Segmentation Data.
+- Customer Segmentation Data Validation.

 This adds friction to the entire customer engagement process.
 Therefore, a key requirement would be to have the ability to conduct A/B test on various data collection forms to determine what the customer truly wants and which channel they prefer to consume it from.

 - Keyword Research and Analysis.